 The site was chosen to maintain the compact and central nature of Dunedin’s health and education facilities while giving flexibility for the final design and allowing for further development later.

-The Government is in negotiations with the owners of the Cadbury site and has begun the process of purchasing the city block next door to the North.
+The Government has purchased the Cadbury site and has begun the process of purchasing the city block next door to the North.

 “The hospital will not only be the largest building in Dunedin but also one of the most complex and challenging construction projects ever seen in New Zealand.